 By now videogames are approaching their middle age, consequently we’re seeing more and more documentaries and books about their history.
-Even Netflix got in the business with the highly praised High Score series.
+Even Netflix got in on the action with the highly praised High Score series.

 Unfortunately, watching High Score only seems to further cement an easily noticeable thread: the narrative on video game history tends to be very US-centric.

 Personally, I feel it is important, then, to jump at every possible chance to uncover facts and tidbits about what happened in Europe in the 80s and 90s.